 Figure 2.
 End to end coding and decoding chain for ICTCP 4:2:0 video.

-Proponents are required to submit bit streams at bit rates that do not exceed those indicated in the Excel files provided by the AHG on HEVC HM and HDRTools software development and software technical evaluation.
+Bitstreams provided by proponents must not exceed the exact bit rates achieved by the anchors.
+For sequences with scene cuts (S04, S06, S07), the sequence is first split in separate sub-sequences.
+For a given rate Ri (i=1..4), each sub-sequence is coded with the same QP, and the bitrate for each sub-sequence is considered.
+Proponents must perform independent encoding of each sub-sequence with bitrate targets given in the Excel files provided by the AHG on HEVC HM and HDRTools software development and software technical evaluation.

 Objective visual quality evaluations

 Comparisons will be made using objective measurement(s) from the decoded video provided by all proponents.
 The objective measurements will be made between the points EE′ at various bit rates.
+An excel sheet is provided in attachment to report the objective metrics results.

 For sequences with cuts, as mentioned in section 3, the encoding is performed on each cut (sub-sequence).
 The viewing is done with the re-concatenated of the sub-sequences.

+The template for reporting the performance results is provided in the attached file JCTVC-CTCs_HDR_template.xls.

 Subjective visual quality evaluation